 Under the bill's current language, any person who "directly or indirectly" through any "contract, arrangement, understanding, relationship, or otherwise," has "substantial control over," "owns 25 percent or more of the equity interests," or "receives substantial economic benefits from" the corporate entity, is a beneficial owner.
 (Further, "substantial economic benefits" is circularly defined as "entitlement to . . . the funds or assets of the company.")
 This vague definition could encompass numerous persons who have no apparent or official ties to a business, including adult children, spouses or ex-spouses, other relatives, or even friends.
+We also cannot look to FinCEN's current definition of beneficial owners to provide clarity because the bill's definition does not track the current definition and broadens it to include persons that "receive substantial economic benefits" as that term will be defined by the Treasury Department.
 And yet, a person submitting the report to FinCEN may be subject to criminal penalties for failure to list these various persons as "beneficial owners."